1975 United Kingdom local elections

 Local elections took place for one third of the seats of the thirty-six metropolitan boroughs on 1 May 1975.
 The seats had previously been contested in May 1973, when the Labour Party had achieved great success.
 In the 1975 elections the Conservative Party made widespread gains, with a net gain of 199 seats and Labour had a net loss of 206.
 The Liberal Party had a net loss of 10 seats, and Independents a loss of 5.
 "Others", including Ratepayers, Independent Labour councillors and Progressives made net gains of 22.

 The Conservatives gained control of Bury, Stockport and Wirral from no overall control; and Calderdale form Labour.
-They also became the largest party on Leeds city council.
+They also became the largest party on Leeds City Council.

 Labour retained control of Birmingham by the mayor's casting vote.

-The Liberals failed to gain overall control of Liverpool, and losing seats, but remaining the largest party on the council by a single seat.
+The Liberals failed to gain overall control of Liverpool, losing a net three seats but remaining the largest party on the council by a single seat.